robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 given, the elapsed time is also calculated based on them.
 Otherwise the elapsed time is got by adding the elapsed times of the child test suites together.

-Starting from Robot Framework 2.5.6, it is also possible to use the above mentioned options to set start and end times for a single suite when using ``rebot``.
+It is also possible to use the above mentioned options to set start and end times for a single suite when using ``rebot``.
 Using these options with a single output always affects the elapsed time of the suite.

 Times must be given as timestamps in the format `YYYY-MM-DD hh:mm:ss.mil`, where all separators are optional and the parts from